M7mdK/Java_Practice_Projects/README.md

 # Java_Practice_Projects

-These are independent simple Java project tackling several practice topics
+These are independent simple Java projects tackling several practice topics.
+Written by me when I was learning Java.